OS Maps online FAQ

 Can I create a GPX file in OS Maps?

 Yes.
 Once you have created and saved your route, find it in the 'My Routes' list.
-Click the route to show it on the map, and then click the route name on the pop-up on the map to see the route details.
-Export GPX is one of the options.
+Click the route to show it on the map.
+Click the Export GPS in the left hand route to create GPX file.

 Once you have created your GPX file it can be imported into almost any GPS device to follow the route.
 Please refer to your GPS manual and search for using or importing a GPX file.